water photo

 Included in the class:

-8 two-hour virtual Zoom sessions with Cindy hansen and other whale experts
+8 two-hour virtual Zoom sessions with OBI Staff and gray whale experts

 Access to a private Discord server to connect with instructors and build community with other participants